-The purpose of the MO SW-PBS school recognition is three-fold: first, reviewing the criteria provides schools and districts an opportunity to reflect on their progress implementing and sustaining SW-PBS; second, the process identifies exemplar schools representing all grade configurations and demographic patterns; and finally, it affords the Missouri Department of Elementary and Secondary Education an opportunity to recognize those schools that are implementing SW-PBS at an exemplary level.
+The purpose of the MO SW-PBS Recognition Award of Excellence is three-fold: first, reviewing the criteria provides schools and districts an opportunity to reflect on their progress implementing and sustaining SW-PBS; second, the process identifies exemplar schools representing all grade configurations and demographic patterns; and finally, it affords the Missouri Department of Elementary and Secondary Education an opportunity to recognize those schools that are implementing SW-PBS at an exemplary level.

 Bronze: Recognizes schools that implement with high quality at the universal (Tier 1) level

 Silver: Recognizes schools that implement with high quality at the universal (Tier 1) and targeted (Tier 2) levels

 Gold: Recognizes schools that implement with high quality at the universal (Tier 1), targeted (Tier 2) and intensive (Tier 3) levels

 Successful applicants will demonstrate superior performance in the following areas: